nickel-lang/organist/README.md

 More information on [doc/dependency-management.md](doc/dependency-management.md).

+## Generating files

+Development projects tend to require a lot of boilerplaty files to configure all the tools involved.
+Organist can take care of these through the [`files` option](doc/filegen.md)

 ## Using without flakes

 While Organist is focused on usage with flakes, you can use it without them like this: